JessC418819/Shopping-Cart-Project/README.md

 **Contributing**: We welcome contributions however please remember to credit the original authors, thank you.

-**Licence**: This program has been created with an open licence, free for personal and commerical use.
+**Licence**: This program has been created with an open licence, free for personal and commercial use.

 **Contact Information**: Forename Surname, email@email.com.